mediadistillery/ExampleTemplateService/README.md

-Do you have an amazing Machine Learning Solution but you are thinking how to create a webservice out of it?
-Well this project exactly solves your problem.
+Do you have an amazing Machine Learning Solution but you are thinking you do not know how to create a webservice out of it?
+Well, this project exactly solves your problem.
 This repo can be used as a kickstarter to convert your local ML application into a running webservice that can be deployed to the server/local.

-This is an example project that can help you understand the framework and design of FastAPI that we generally use in MD.
+This is an example project that can help you understand the framework and design of FastAPI that is generally used at Media Distillery.

-<h3>Additionally one can also learn about other activities needed to deploy a solution to servers [Production] involving:</h3>
+<h3>In addition, you can also learn about other activities needed to deploy a solution to servers [Production], including:</h3>

 - Dependency management and packaging in Python using Poetry.
   * How a simple <b><i> pyproject.toml</b></i> looks like for poetry, can be found under each package.